brettgullan/tailwindcss-scrims/README.md

 # tailwindcss-scrims
-> Configurable Tailwind plugin for generating scrim classes.
+> Configurable Tailwind plugin for generating scrim utility classes.

 ## What are Scrims?